Atlanta Union Station (1871)

 Atlanta's second Union Station was built in 1871 on the site of the 1853 station, burned in mid November 1864 when Federal forces left Atlanta for the March to the Sea.
 It was built in Second Empire style, designed by architect Max Corput.
-It was located at what is now Wall Street between Pryor Street and Central Avenue.
+It was located at what is now Wall Street between Pryor Street and Central (now Shirley C. Franklin Ave).
+Its eastern corner for many years held the original Zero Mile Marker, which has since been moved to the Atlanta History Center.

 It was replaced by the 1930 Union Station three blocks northwest and one block southwest.

 As of 2011, a parking structure is located on the site of the 1853 and 1871 stations.

 Notable people

 Philanthropist Carrie Steele Logan worked at the station as a matron for many years.